TrivadisPF/platys-modern-data-platform/test-case/README.md

 This document describes an end-to-end test of the Modern Data Analytics Stack running on multiple docker containers.

+**Important:** Make sure that you have added the alias `analyticsplatform` to the `/etc/hosts` file and that it references the IP-address of the Docker Host.

 ## Register Avro Schema against Confluent Schema Registry

 Navigate to the